Charlie Pasarell: Playing style

 Pasarell was a very stylish player, and was coached by the celebrated Welby Van Horn (the runner-up in the 1939 U.S. Championships) at the Caribe Hilton Hotel, San Juan, Puerto Rico.
 In his 1988 book Open Tennis: The First Twenty Years, British news correspondent, radio commentator and sports writer Richard Evans wrote that "Lack of speed and a less than energetic attitude towards training probably prevented Pasarell from doing full justice to his ability.
 When we were on tour together in Africa in 1971 (for the $25,000 Marlboro African Grand Prix, along with Marty Riessen, Tom Okker and Arthur Ashe, and his [Pasarell's] new bride Shireen née Fareed), Ashe would tell the kids: 'Watch Charlie play and copy his strokes.
 He's got the best strokes in the world.'"
 Pasarell also had a very good service, and in 1967 at the U.S. National Indoors, the celebrated writer and player Eugene Scott gave the opinion that Pasarell and Ashe had the two hardest serves in the world.

 Rex Bellamy of The Times made the following observations regarding the 1968 Rosewall match mentioned above: "Pasarell has a straight back and broad shoulders.
 He is splay-footed and walks with a drawal, repeatedly pulling at his trousers as if adjusting a gun belt.
 His arms swing menacingly and seem to itch for a challenge to a fast draw.
 He has the slow, casual assurance of those poker-faced heroes in films about the old West.
 And his game is a gambler's, with explosive services and groundstrokes.
 He gambled now, and he often won."
 Regarding Pasarell's 1976 win over Panatta at Wimbledon, Bellamy wrote: "Pasarell moves so slowly between points that at times he seems to be flirting with reverse gear.
 He has fast eyes and hands but is otherwise designed exclusively for leisure.
 His shots are like the lashes of a whip, or sudden flashes of lightning across a muggy, drowsy landscape."

 Joel Drucker wrote in his article in the Tennis Channel published on March 14, 2014, after Pasarell was elected to the International Tennis Hall of Fame the following description:

-"But Pasarell was also a superb player, ranked number one in the U.S. in 1967.
-The Pasarell motion defines so much.
-There was a profound hip turn as he swung his racquet back.
-The toss was accurate, the body coiled, the delivery powerful and adept at hitting all corners.
-Says the man he partnered with at Indian Wells for a quarter-century, current BNP Paribas Open CEO Ray Moore, “It was one of the best service motions you’ll ever see – fluid, natural.”
-All fitting in with a principle Pasarell has followed his whole life: Shoot for the moon."
+Pasarell was a player ranked number one in the U.S. in 1967.
+His motion involved a hip turn as he swung his racquet back.
+The toss was consistent, and the delivery reached different areas of the court.
+Ray Moore, who partnered with Pasarell at Indian Wells for twenty-five years and serves as the BNP Paribas Open CEO, described the service motion as fluid.
+Pasarell has maintained a principle of aiming for high goals throughout his life.